Subscribe

 Heart Disease

-Understanding Congestive Heart Failure in Dogs
+CoQ10 for Heart Health in Dogs

 People don't like the taste, but dogs love cod liver oil.
 That's convenient, because cod liver oil is inexpensive, easy-to-use canine health insurance.
 Centuries ago, people in the fishing communities of Scotland, Greenland, Iceland, and Norway thrived despite their intensely cold winters by taking a daily dose of cod liver oil.
 By the 1800s, folks around the world were taking a tablespoon a day because it relieved aching muscles, stiff joints, and rheumatism in addition to improving overall health.